XXXTentacion murder trial: John Curcio

 The lead detective in the murder investigation, John Curcio testified for the prosecution on February 23, 2023.
 He led the jury through the stages in the investigation.
 He stated, "The two different timelines mirrored each other.
 When the phone arrived, the car, the journey is seen, when the phone leaves Riva, the journey is leaving Riva."
 He denied conspiracy theories brought up by the defense regarding any involvement of Drake.

 Nicole Ihnat

 Nicole Ihnat, a forensic DNA analyst from the Broward County crime laboratory testified for the prosecution on February 28, 2023.
 She stated that forensic DNA evidence, including DNA on the masks used during the murder, were consistent with the defendants'.
-Specifically, she stated that the DNA linked to Dedrick Williams was rarer than 1 in 831 octillion, and DNA linked to Michael Boatwright was rarer than 1 in 929 nonillion.
+She stated that the DNA linked to the suspects was extremely rare.
+Specifically, that Dedrick Williams' was rarer than 1 in 831 octillion, and DNA linked to Michael Boatwright was rarer than 1 in 929 nonillion.

 Witness intimidation allegations against Trayvon Newsome

 During the third day of the trial, Allen and a prison officer alleged witness intimidation against Trayvon Newsome.
 Allen and the prison officer stated that earlier that day while Allen and the other co-defendants were in their holding cells, Newsome yelled at Allen that he was a "police ass nigga", "work[s] for the police", that he is "working for the white man", and is "a sell out".
 The prosecution stated that this was a clear attempt to influence Allen's testimony.